reasonml/reasonml.github.io/docs/record.md

 ### Shorthand Notation

-Very often fields of records are constructed using bindings with the exact same name.
+Fields of records are often constructed using bindings with the exact same name.
 A shorthand notation can be used:

 ```reason